natea/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

 field becomes writable.
 Enter the new name and tab out of the field to save it.

+.. _Set a Section Release Date:

 ********************************
 Set a Section Release Date
 ********************************

+For more information, see :ref:`Release Dates`.

+.. _Hide a Section from Students:

 ********************************
 Hide a Section from Students